sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

     (node-group [:jobtracker :namenode])

-`node-group` knows that this is a master node group, so the count defaults to 1.
-Currently, `:props` and `:spec` are supported as keyword arguments to `node-group`, and define group-specific customizations of, respectively, the hadoop properties map and the machine spec for all nodes in the group.
+`node-group` knows that this is a master node group, and defaults the count to 1.
+Currently, `:props` and `:spec` are supported as keyword arguments, and define group-specific customizations of, respectively, the hadoop property map and the machine spec for all nodes in the group.

-Let's define a cluster for EC2, with four nodes -- one's a jobtracker and namenode, the other three will be slavenodes.
+Let's define a cluster on EC2, with two node groups: The first will contain one node that functions as jobtracker and namenode, while the second will contain three slave nodes.
 We'll need the following definitions:

 {% highlight clojure %}
    (node-group [:jobtracker :namenode])
    (slave-group 3)
 {% endhighlight %}

-`slave-group` is shorthand for `(node-group [:datanode :tasktracker] ...)`.
+(`slave-group` is shorthand for `(node-group [:datanode :tasktracker] ...)`.)

+Pallet required that each node group be paired with some unique, arbitrary key identifier.
+Let's wrap our node group definitions like so:

+{% highlight clojure %}
+{:jobtracker (node-group [:jobtracker :namenode]) :slaves (slave-group 3)}
+{% endhighlight %}

 This brings us most of the way to a full cluster.
-The only remaining pieces are the cluster-level hadoop properties, and the base machine spec for all nodes in the cluster. `cluster-spec` accepts these as optional keyworded arguments, after the two required arguments of `ip-type` and a map of node tags to node group definitions.
-(The tags must be unique, but can be arbitrary.)
+The only remaining pieces are the cluster-level hadoop properties, and the base machine spec for all nodes in the cluster. `cluster-spec` accepts these as optional keyworded arguments, after the two required arguments of `ip-type` and the node group map, shown above.

 *ip-type* can be either `:public` or `:private`, and determines what type of IP address the cluster nodes use to communicate with one another.
 EC2 instances require private IP addresses; if one were setting up a cluster of virtual machines, `:public` would be necessary.

-Here, we define a cluster with private IP addresses, the two node groups referenced above (keyed to `:jobtracker` and `:slaves`), and a number of customizations to the default hadoop settings.
-Our machine spec declares that all nodes in the cluster will be the fastest 64 bit machines Amazon has to offer, all running Ubuntu 10.10.
+Here, we define a cluster with private IP addresses, the two node groups referenced above, and a number of customizations to the default hadoop settings.
+Our machine spec declares that all nodes in the cluster should be the fastest 64 bit machines Amazon has to offer, all running Ubuntu 10.10.

 {% highlight clojure %}
 (def test-cluster
     (cluster-spec
      :private